andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 means she's facing right at me each time I load another shell of obtuse ordnance into my half-wit howitzer.
-But she's perhaps the best suited of all the performers to deal with my buffoonery, seeing as Brace described her as "effervescently direct".
+But she's perhaps the best suited of all the performers to deal with my buffoonery, seeing as Brace described her as "effervescently direct."
 She's not afraid to tell me I'm a dumbass and that's whats I appreciates abouts her.

 <figure class="figure d-table mx-auto">